-Parrots are just as capable as humans of showing emotion.
-They react to situations, and their mood dictates their responses.
-But even though you shouldn’t underestimate a parrot’s emotional intelligence, are they capable of shedding tears?
+Parrots experience a wide range of emotions.
+They react to situations, and their mood dictates their response.
+Even though you should never underestimate their emotional intelligence, are parrots capable of shedding tears?

-Parrots can’t communicate with us about how they’re feeling through their tears, so understanding the signs of sadness, fear, or depression can help you figure out what’s wrong.
-Improving their living conditions may make your parrot feel happier, but sometimes their feelings go far deeper than this, and you need to do more.
+Parrots can’t communicate how they’re feeling through their tears, so understanding the signs of sadness, fear, or depression enable you to understand what’s wrong.

 Can Parrots Shed Tears?